 What Residents Can DoCommunity members are encouraged to help make Greenfield more friendly to pollinators.
 Here are a few ways community members can make a difference:

 - Reduce the use of pesticides in yards.

-- Plant native, pollinator-friendly plants.
+- Plant native, pollinator-friendly plants and locally grown milkweed.

 - Remove invasive plants and protect native plant communities.